ACCESS for ELLs (Assessing Comprehension and Communication in English State-to-State

 purpose is to foster an understanding of how the assessment operates among educators,

 students, parents/guardians, and the general public.
-This document contains samples of Listening items, however, they do not incorporate the new format of media-based Listening being introduced during the 2013-14 school year.
+This document contains samples of Listening items, however, they do not incorporate the media-based Listening format.

 Please note: The Grades 1-12 Sample Items are not in any way equivalent